WPP-Public/akqa-nz-silverstripe-composeparser/README.md

 # SilverStripe Compose Parser

-Allows the use of an html-like syntax for template include, and new composition functionality for templates.
+Allows the use of an html-like syntax for template includes, and new composition functionality for more reusable templates.
-This new functionality should allow the creation of more resuable html both across projects and within projects

 ## Installation (with composer)